HoeckFlori/FunkyChickenDoor_SW/README.md

 # Chickendoor
 The idea behind the project is to provide a chicken-house-door-controller with simple and easy available components.
 Opening and closing times (plus additional features) are based on local times for sunrise and sunset.
 The software is based on the Arduino framework and is written 100% in 'bare-bone' C++.\
 If you can need the software, use it for your private stuff.
-Commercial use *without agreement* is explicitly forbidden.
+For commercial use we need to have a talk first.
 In case of problems, errors or suggestions for improvement, please send me an issue.

 ## Features